falcosecurity/charts/falco/README.md

 This chart adds Falco to all nodes in your cluster using a DaemonSet.

-Also provides a Deployment for generating Falco alerts.
+It also provides a Deployment for generating Falco alerts.
 This is useful for testing purposes.

 ## Adding `falcosecurity` repository

-Prior to install the chart, add the `falcosecurity` charts repository:
+Before installing the chart, add the `falcosecurity` charts repository:

 ```bash
 helm repo add falcosecurity https://falcosecurity.github.io/charts